 The Board, through the ARMC, maintains a professional relationship with the external auditors.
 The ARMC has explicit authority to communicate directly with external auditors.
 The ARMC meets the external auditors at least twice a year to discuss their audit plan, audit findings and their reviews of the Group's financial statements.
-The ARMC also have private meetings with the external auditors twice annually without the presence of the Managing Director and the Management staff to discuss the audit findings and any other observations they may have during the audit process.
+The ARMC also have private meetings with the external auditors twice annually without the presence of the Managing Director and the Management staff to discuss areas of concerns, if any, or additional matters which may be of a confidential nature; and the audit findings and any other observations they may have during the audit process.

 The ARMC assesses the independence and objectivity of the external auditors in carrying out statutory audit for the Group and prior to the engagement of non-audit services of the external auditors.
-The external auditors, Messrs Deloitte PLT, have confirmed that they have complied with the independence requirements set out in the By-Laws (on Professional Ethics, Conduct and Practice) of the Malaysian Institute of Accountants and the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) and that they have fulfilled their ethical responsibilities in accordance with the said By-Laws and Code.
+The external auditors, Messrs Deloitte PLT, have confirmed that they have complied with the independence requirements set out in the By-Laws (on Professional Ethics, Conduct and Practice) of the Malaysian Institute of Accountants (By-Laws) and the International Code of Ethics for Professional Accountants (including International Independence Standards) of the International Ethics Standards Board for Accountants (IESBA Code) and that they have fulfilled their ethical responsibilities in accordance with the said By-Laws and IESBA Code.

 The ARMC also reviews the nature of the non-audit services and the related fee levels individually and in aggregate relative to the audit fee to ensure they do not compromise their independence and objectivity.
 The external auditors are engaged mainly to perform statutory audit on the Group's financial statements.
-For FY2021, the external auditors also reviewed the reporting deliverables to Deloitte Netherlands and the Company's Statement on Risk Management and Internal Control.
+For FY2022, the external auditors also reviewed the reporting deliverables to Deloitte Netherlands and the Company's Statement on Risk Management and Internal Control.
 The fees paid for the above services were reported in the Audit & Risk Management Committee Report.

-The ARMC considers the re-appointment and terms of engagement of the external auditors, guided by the following criteria and the assessment performed by HEINEKEN Global on the external auditors at the global level:
+The ARMC considers the re-appointment and terms of engagement of the external auditors, guided by the following criteria and the assessment performed by HEINEKEN Global at the global level: